Home Based Treatment Teams in Wigan

-Our Crisis Resolution and Home Treatment Team provide support for adults in Wigan who may need to go to hospital due to significant concerns with their mental health.
+Our Wigan Home Based Treatment Team provides support for adults in Wigan who may need to go to hospital due to significant concerns with their mental health.

 Recovery rates are higher when someone is able to receive support and treatment in their own environment so where possible, intensive home or community based therapies and support to help you manage your condition will be provided as a safe and effective alternative to hospital.

 If we do feel that a hospital admission is in your best interest, we will arrange and support an admission to inpatient care but will aim to minimise your length of stay by working with you, ward staff, families and carers.

 Our team includes a number of mental health professionals, such as psychiatrists, mental health nurses, social workers and support workers and our priority is your safety and recovery.

 This service is available 24 hours a day, seven days a week, 365 days a year.